CS4300-CS5300-SP26/dev6_cust5/README.md

 When a user searches by location:
 - The system sends a request to the API
-- Additional listings are returned and displayed under **"Additional Listings"**

 Each API listing includes:
 - Property address